aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-emz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MD to EMZ via Java" h2="Export MD file to EMZ within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert md file to EMZ image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MD to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to EMZ.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an MD file to an EMZ image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export MD files to JPEG images.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG image to an EMZ image.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, read, edit, convert, and print PDF documents from within their Java applications.
+It also allows developers to export MD files to JPEG images.
+The API supports a wide range of features, including the ability to add text, images, and annotations to PDF documents, as well as the ability to extract text and images from PDF documents.

+Aspose.Imaging for Java is an image processing API that enables developers to manipulate images in a variety of ways.
+It supports a wide range of image formats, including EMZ.
+With this API, developers can render JPEG images to EMZ images.
+The API also supports a range of features, including the ability to resize, crop, rotate, and flip images, as well as the ability to apply various image effects, such as blur, sharpen, and emboss.

+Both Aspose.PDF for Java and Aspose.Imaging for Java are part of the Aspose.Total for Java package.
+This package provides developers with a comprehensive set of APIs for manipulating a wide range of file formats, including PDF, DOC, XLS, PPT, and more.
+With Aspose.Total for Java, developers can easily convert MD files to EMZ images in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}